 As noted above, WSNs provide promising opportunities to generate hydrological data, which has great potential for both geo-hydrological disasters research, and risk governance through early warning systems.
 With collaboration of local partners and end-user communities, this studentship will yield information of direct practical relevance, and support decision-making for water-related natural disasters reduction.

-An annual maintenance grant at current UK Research Councils rates to be paid in monthly installments to the Global Challenges Scholar by the University.
+An annual tax-free doctoral stipend at UK Research Councils UK/EU rates (£15,009 for 2019/20), to be paid in monthly instalments to the Global Challenges scholar by the University;

-Tenure of award can be for up to 3.5 years.
+The tenure of the award can be for up to 3.5 years (42 months).